-During the period of our current strategy plan, we will focus on the key challenges that are preventing our disadvantaged pupils from attaining well: less developed levels of word power in terms of knowledge, contextual understanding and application, inconsistency in metacognitive/self-regulation strategies when faced with challenging learning tasks and lower levels of attendance.
-Our approach will be responsive to both common challenges and our pupils' individual needs, rooted in robust diagnostic assessments, not assumptions about the impact of disadvantage.
+During the period of our current strategy plan, we will focus on the key challenges that are preventing our disadvantaged pupils from attaining well: their levels of literacy and oracy in terms of knowledge, contextual understanding and application, consistency in metacognitive/self-regulation strategies when faced with challenging learning tasks and levels of attendance.
+The plan also seeks to address challenges around developing student and parental belonging, transition within school between year groups and key stages, to address intersectionality challenges and to shape views to appreciate the importance of school and positive relationships.
+Our approach will be responsive to both common challenges and our pupils' individual needs, rooted in robust diagnostic assessments, not presumptions about the impact of disadvantage.
+We will be data driven not assumption led.